 Act quickly if you want to file a discrimination complaint.
-The state generally limits your right to file a discrimination lawsuit to a single year.
+The state generally limits your right to file common workplace discrimination lawsuits to a single year.
 However, if your complaint is based on sexual harassment, the statute of limitations may be extended to three years.
 Your lawyer may explain the relevant time restrictions and ensure your potential lawsuit is filed on time.

 Morelli Law Firm Wants to Lead Your Discrimination Case

 If acts of discrimination made your workplace intolerable, you might have the basis for a discrimination lawsuit.
 Talk to a member of our client intake team today to learn more about examples of discrimination in the workplace.
 Our team can help you understand discrimination law and how it might apply to your case.
 If you want legal assistance in building your case, contact our legal team by calling Morelli Law Firm at (212) 751-9800 today.